arrow_backAll Books

 Turbulent Waters

-In the shadow of Idaho's biggest engineering project, Jake and Anna are on opposite sides of the river—until the current pulls them together and the flood takes everything else.
+A historical fiction romance set against the 1976 Teton Dam collapse in eastern Idaho — Jake and Anna are on opposite sides of the river, until the current pulls them together and the disaster tears their worlds apart.

 Buy on Amazonopen_in_new